k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   @include: (obj) ->
     throw new Error('include(obj) requires obj') unless obj

-    for key, value of obj when key not in moduleKeywords
+    for key, value of obj.prototype when key not in moduleKeywords
       @::[key] = value

     obj.included?.apply(this)